Hacking-the-Cloud/hackingthe.cloud/content/aws/general-knowledge/aws_organizations_defaults.md

 ## Inviting Pre-Existing Member Accounts: Trusted Access & Delegated Administration

 When a pre-existing AWS account is **invited** to join an organization, it does not auto-generate a default role with AdministratorAccess like the account creation workflow.
 As a pentester, one can look into trusted access and delegated administration to see if there are any more avenues to pivot such that you can move from the compromised management account/delegated admin to another member account in the organization.
+Depending on the features available, this might allow for indirect access to other member accounts (ex.
+IAM Access Analyzer), or direct access with some setup (IAM Identity Center).

 ### Organization-Integrated Features